Pi4J/pi4j-jbang/README.md

 When an application needs dependencies, they are defined inside the file itself in a line starting with `//DEPS`.
 For instance, to use the Pi4J Core library: `//DEPS com.pi4j:pi4j-core:2.3.0`.

+Provided examples
+* Basic introduction
   * `HelloWorld.java`: Basic Java example.
+* Using dependencies
   * `JsonParsing.java`: Shows how to use dependencies, can be executed on any computer.
+* Pi4J Basics
   * `Pi4JMinimalExample.java`: Basic example with Pi4J and a LED (DigitalOutput) and button (DigitalInput).
+* Pi4J with SPI
+  * `Pi4JLedMatrixSpi.java`: Controlling an 8x8 LED Matrix display with an MAX7219.
+  * `Pi4JTempHumPressSpi.java`: Reading temperature, humidity and pressure from a BME280 sensor via SPI.
+* Pi4J with I2C
   * `Pi4JTempHumPressI2C.java`: Reading temperature, humidity and pressure from a BME280 sensor via I2C.
-* `Pi4JTempHumPressSpi.java`: Reading temperature, humidity and pressure from a BME280 sensor via SPI.
+* LED strips via serial connection to PixelBlaze Output Expander
   * `PixelblazeOutputExpander.java`: Controlling LED strips via serial commands to the Pixelblaze Output Expander.
   * `PixelblazeOutputExpanderImageMatrix8x8.java`: Similar to `PixelblazeOutputExpander.java` to output 8*8 images onto an RGB LED matrix.
   * `PixelblazeOutputExpanderImageMatrix8x32.java`: Similar to `PixelblazeOutputExpander.java` to output 8*32 images onto an RGB LED matrix.

 ### GET FROM GITHUB